passbolt/passbolt_help/_pages/api/resources/resources-read-index.md

 ---
-title: Browse all resources
+title: Browse all Resources
-date: 2019-04-23 14:00:00 Z
+date: 2021-01-25 14:00:00 Z
 layout: api
 category: api,resources,read-index
 slug: resources-read-index
 permalink: /api/resources/read-index
 ---

-To fetch a list of all the password the user has access to, make the following request:
+To fetch a list of all the passwords the user has access to, make the following request:
 ```
-GET /resources.json?api-version=v2
+GET /resources.json
 ```

 ### Request Parameters